148shalini/wasserstoff/FullstackInternTask/README.md

 <br/>

-With [The Weather Forecasting](https://fullstackinterntask-weatherforecating.netlify.app) user can search locations by city name and observe the weather for the next 5-6 days and 3 hour interval.
+With The Weather Forecasting user can search locations by city name and observe the weather for the next 5-6 days and 3 hour interval.
 <br />
 The app is developed using React.js,HTM,JS and material-UI.

 <br/>

-##  Live Demo:
+##  Deployment :

 https://fullstackinterntask-weatherforecating.netlify.app